 We train a two-way machine-learning classifier to distinguish between responses that were generated by patients and controls.
-Each response is used as a classification instance, assigned either a patient or control label depending on the group to which the subject who generated the response belongs.
+Each response is used as a classification instance, assigned either a "patient" or "control" label depending on the group to which the subject who generated the response belongs.
 Overall we have 449 responses generated by controls and 409 responses by patients.
-We ran three sets of experiments: (1) using only the acoustic features (Acoustic); (2) using only the linguistic features (Linguistic); and, (3) using both feature sets (Combined).
+We ran three sets of experiments: (1) using only the acoustic features (Acoustic); (2) using only the textual features (Textual); and, (3) using both feature sets (Combined).
 Consequently, each response is represented by a nine-dimensional vector in the first set of experiments, a seven-dimensional vector in the second set, and a 16-dimensional vector in the third set of experiments.

-For classification, we used three traditional machine-learning algorithms: XGBoost [Chen and Guestrin, 2016], Random Forest [Liaw et al., 2002], and Linear SVM [Cortes and Vapnik, 1995].
+For classification, we used three traditional machine-learning algorithms: XG-Boost (Chen and Guestrin, 2016), Random Forest (Liaw, Wiener, et al., 2002), and Linear SVM (Cortes and Vapnik, 1995).

-Results
+4 Results

 We measured the classification results using accuracy and the F1 score of the patient label.
 For each classifier, we ran five evaluations, each time taking a five-fold cross-validation approach.
 Every evaluation had a different random seed, which was kept similar across all classifiers.
 The five results were calculated as the average over the five evaluation runs.
-The results, divided into the three feature sets, are presented in Table 4.1.
+The results, divided into the three feature sets, are presented in Table 4.